 - Extended Warranty Coverage Gaps – To be worthwhile, extended warranty coverage needs to be fairly comprehensive.
 Check the exclusions on the extended warranty – at that point, you should expect failure to come more from wear and use than from a defect.

 - Credit Card Coverage – Some credit cards automatically extend the manufacturer’s warranty assuming that you make the entire purchase with your card.
+If you want more credit, check out MoneyTips' list of credit card offers.

 Consider that only about $20 of every $100 spent on warranties in the US is ever used to deal with defective products.
 The rest is pure profit for the stores or third-party warranty services.